jzeyl/aadR/README.md

 # aadR
-connect to animal audiogram database
+Scripts to connect to animal audiogram database API to view audiograms in R